Durvillaea: Epibionts, parasites and rafting

 Rafts of Durvillaea can be colonised by the goose barnacles Lepas australis and L. pectinata.
 Beachcast, decomposing bull-kelp is colonised and consumed by a wide variety of invertebrates including sandhoppers Bellorchestia quoyana, and kelp flies Chaetocoelopa littoralis.

 Other seaweeds including Gelidium lingulatum, G. rex, Corallina officinalis var. chilensis, and Lessonia spicata also grow as epiphytes in the holdfasts of D. antarctica.
 Rafting on D. antarctica appears to have influenced the dispersal and phylogeography of these non-buoyant species.
 In New Zealand, Durvillaea fronds can also be infected by the obligate red algal epiphyte Pyrophyllon subtumens (J. Agardh ex R.M.
 Laing) W.A.
 Nelson 2003.

 Fronds of D. antarctica can be infected by an endophytic, phaeophycean algal parasite Herpodiscus durvillaeae (Lindauer) G.R.
 South.
-Fronds can also be infected Maullinia, a genus of intracellular, protistan parasites.
-Based on genetic evidence, both H. durvillaeae and Maullinia have likely been dispersed across the Southern Hemisphere via rafting bull kelp.
+Fronds can also be infected by Maullinia, a genus of intracellular, protistan parasites.
+Based on genetic evidence, both H. durvillaeae and Maullinia have probably been dispersed across the Southern Hemisphere via rafting bull kelp.